The Common Program of the People's Republic of China 1949-1954

 According to the Common Program, the central government is the highest body of state power when the NPC is not in session.
 The People's Republic of China is a unitary state, the central government defines the division of jurisdiction between the central and local administration.
 The jurisdiction of the central government is written down in the “Organic Law of the PRC Central People’s Government” and “…defines the central power as enacting and interpreting laws, formulating domestic and foreign policies, and appointing the leaders of the state, Regions and provinces.
 But the jurisdictions of the local authorities are not specified."

 In practice, since the Central Government is only an executive assembly with no implementation and enforcement infrastructure and resources, it has to delegate most of its decision-making powers to the GAC.
-The Supreme People’s Court and the Supreme People’s Procuratorate, despite its independent status vis a vis the executive branch endowed by the Common Program, are in reality supervised by the Political-Legal Committee of the GAC, a mandate given personally by Mao Zedong, the Chairman of the Central Government, and Zhou Enlai, the premier of the State Council.
+The Supreme People’s Court and the Supreme People’s Procuratorate, despite its independent status vis a vis the executive branch endowed by the Common Program, are in reality supervised by the Political-Legal Committee of the GAC, a mandate given personally by Mao Zedong, the Chairman of the Central Government, and Zhou Enlai, the premier of the GAC.
 This means that the GAC are exercising de facto executive, judicial, and prosecutorial powers, as well as, to some extent, legislative power.
 See also Article 17

 Dong (2007).
 Page 8 [↩] [Cite]